HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Did you know?
 Verified listings on Jasmine Directory receive 3x more customer inquiries than unverified ones.
 The verification badge acts as a trust signal that customers actively seek.

 Failed verification attempts happen too.
 Common reasons include mismatched information (your verification details don’t match listing details), using personal emails instead of business domains, or attempting verification from locations far from your business.
-Understanding these pitfalls helps you avoid them.
+Knowing these pitfalls helps you avoid them.

 This article was written on: